Eicmlye/labsurv/README.md

 ### Environment

-The `Environment` is the class to model the extrinsic reward and terminating condition.
+The `Environment` models the extrinsic reward and terminating conditions.
 It is designed to be a little bit different from the `gym.Envs` class, to better decouple the `Agent` and `Environment` and to adapt to dynamically changing `Environment`s.
 It is recommended to inherit from `BaseEnv` class when creating a new `Env`.

 An `Environment` must implement the `step()` and `reset()` methods.